 Listings created from a custom request are private between you and the buyer.
 Creating a private listing from a custom request begins a flow of communication between you and your buyer.

-If you want to offer specific options that don't require further customisation or communication between you and your buyer, you can use Variations to offer different sizes, colours, styles, or other options.
+If you want to offer specific options that don't require further customization or communication between you and your buyer, you can use Variations to offer different sizes, colors, styles, or other options.

 For more information on using and managing custom orders, check out this Seller Handbook post.